Following system colour scheme Selected dark colour scheme Selected light colour scheme

 SyntaxError: cannot use dict unpacking in a dictionary value

-• The phrasing of some other existing error messages should similarly be adjusted to account for the presence of the new syntax, and/or to clarify ambiguous or confusing cases relating to unpacking more generally (particularly those mentioned in Further Generalizing Unpacking Operators), for example:
+• The phrasing of some other existing error messages should similarly be adjusted to account for the presence of the new syntax, and/or to clarify ambiguous or confusing cases relating to unpacking more generally (particularly the cases mentioned in Further Generalizing Unpacking Operators), for example:

 >>> [*x if x else y]